 The Hibiya Incendiary Incident was the start of 13 years of popular rioting, known as the Era of Popular Violence, or minshuu sohjohki, nine major riots taking place in Tokyo over that period.

 The Hibiya Incendiary Incident took place as follows.
 The Russo-Japanese War of 1904-5 ended with the Treaty of Portsmouth, signed on September 5 1905.
-Japan, as victor, benefited greatly from the Treaty, but, because it was militarily overstretched in Manchuria, and economically overstretched from the war effort, it did not benefit to the extent of its initial demands.
+Japan, as victor (the first Asian victor over a Western power in modern times), benefited greatly from the Treaty, but, because Japan was militarily overstretched in Manchuria, and economically overstretched from the war effort, it did not benefit to the extent of its initial demands.

 This perceived "loss" sparked popular protest on the same day, and a collection of disaffected groups planned a protest in Tokyo's Hibiya Park.
 In response, the police locked the gates to the park and refused to admit the crowd of over 30,000 that had assembled.
 In response to that, the crowd went on the rampage through Tokyo for the next two days, damaging or destroying over 350 buildings, including the Prime Minister's residence and 70% of the city's police boxes.

 The next few months saw similar, but generally not such violent, agitation in a number of other Japanese cities.
 This Hibiya Incendiary Incident led to the collapse of Prime Minister Katsura Taro's Cabinet on January 7 1906.

 Twentieth century Tokyo historical developments

 1914 Tokyo Station is completed in the Marunouchi district of Chiyoda ward, right in font of the Imperial Palace gardens.
 Construction had commenced in 1908.
 It was built in celebration of Japan's victory in the Russo-Japanese War.
 It was built as a three-storied structure, but rebuilt after World War II bombing with its present two stories.